gessa2020/Technology_trends/README.md

 ## A project to analyze technology trends using data obtained from an API, Web Scraping and Survey data
 ![](IMAGES/toptrendsjpg.jpg)
 ## Introduction
-In order to keep pace with changing technologies and remain competitive, organizations regularly analyze data to help identify current technologies as well as future skill requirements.
-This project aim is therefore to carry out technology trend analysis which will start with collecting data from various sources and  clean it up to make it suitable for the analysis.
+To stay ahead in today's fast-paced technological landscape, organizations must constantly analyze data to identify current and future skill requirements.
+This project aims to conduct a comprehensive technology trend analysis by collecting data from various sources and cleaning it up for analysis.
+By doing so, we hope to provide valuable insights that will help organizations remain competitive and adapt to changing technologies.

 ##  Problem statement
 1. __What are the skill requirements for future?__